maxime-lair/maxime-lair/roadTo/os_concepts/startup_management.md

 Main version difference is: unlike v1, _cgroup v2_ has only a single process hierarchy and discriminates between processes, not threads.

-One of the design goals of _cgroups_ is to provide a unified interface, from controlling single processes (e.g. by using `nice`) to full operating system-level virtualization (e.g. LXC or docker).
+One of the design goals of _cgroups_ is to provide a unified interface, from controlling single processes (e.g. by using `nice`) to full operating system-level virtualization (e.g. LXC or docker), in order to provide:

-_cgroups_ provides:
 - Resource limiting
 - Prioritization
 - Accounting
 - Control

 A control group (_cgroup_) is a collection of processes that are bound by the same criteria and associated with a set of parameters or limits.
-The kernel provides access to multiple controllers through the _cgroup_ interface, like RAM or CPU usage.
+The kernel provides access to multiple controllers through the _cgroup_ interface, these controllers can be Block IO, CPUSETS, HugeTLB, Memory, Network, Process number or RDMA.

 You can check these collections through **systemd** with two commands: